NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

                      center=mp.Vector3(-0.5*sx+1,wvg_ycen,0), size=mp.Vector3(0,w,0))]
 ```

-Notice how we're using our parameters like `wvg_ycen` and `w`: if we change the dimensions, everything will now shift automatically.
+Notice how we're using our parameters like `wvg_ycen` and `w`: if we change the dimensions, everything will shift automatically.

 Finally, we have to specify where we want Meep to compute the flux spectra, and at what frequencies.
 This must be done *after* specifying the `Simulation` object which contains the geometry, sources, resolution, etcetera, because all of the field parameters are initialized when flux planes are created.